Split Payments for Swiss marketplaces: How automatic payment splitting works

 Partial refund (one merchant)

 If the customer only returns the product from seller B, only the corresponding partial amount is refunded.
-The refund only affects seller B – the payouts to sellers A and C remain unchanged.
+The refund only affects seller B – the payouts to sellers A and C remain unaffected.

-Key questions that must be clarified before launch:
+Central questions that need to be clarified before start-up:

 • Who bears the payment fee for refunds?
 Some PSPs do not refund the transaction fee.

-• What happens with a negative merchant balance?
-If a merchant has already been paid out and a refund then occurs, a negative balance arises.
+• What happens if there is a negative merchant balance?
+If a merchant has already been paid and a refund is subsequently processed, a negative balance is created.

 • Who communicates with the buyer?
 The platform is usually the contact person.